blueloveTH/keras4torch/README.md

 # Keras4Torch

-#### "A Easy To Use Pytorch API for Training PyTorch Models❤"
+#### "An Easy-to-Use Wrapper for Training PyTorch Models❤"

 [![Python](https://img.shields.io/badge/python-3.6%20%7C%203.7%20%7C%203.8-blue)](https://www.python.org)
 [![pypi](https://img.shields.io/pypi/v/keras4torch.svg)](https://pypi.python.org/pypi/keras4torch)
 [![GitHub license](docs/license-MIT-blue.svg)](https://github.com/blueloveTH/keras4torch)

-Keras4Torch is a simple tool for training PyTorch model in a keras style.
-Keras4Torch provide a high-level feature: implementing model training with barely few lines of code.the core code of Keras4Torch are  `keras4torch.Model()`, `model.compile`,`model.fit()`,  `model.evaluate()` and `model.predict()`.
-If you are a keras enthusiast, Keras4Torch would be much perfect for you.
+Keras4Torch provides an easy way to train PyTorch models in Keras style.
+You can use `keras4torch.Model` to warp any `torch.nn.Module` to integrate core training features.
+Once the model is wrapped, you can config the model with losses and metrics via `model.compile()`, train the model with `model.fit()`, or use the model to do prediction with `model.predict()`.

+If you are a Keras user, then most of your training code can work well in Keras4Torch with little change.

 ## Installation